3 simple steps to lose weight as fast as possible. Read now

 Finally, raw diets tend to be nutritionally unbalanced because they must be mostly made up of either fats or fruits to meet calorie needs.

-Summary: Raw food diets are made up of healthy foods and are likely to cause weight loss, but they are often too low in calories and nutrients.
+Summary: Raw food diets are made up of healthy foods and often cause weight loss, but they are often too low in calories and essential nutrients.

 Health benefits review: Pros and cons

-Like most of the beliefs behind the raw food diet, the evidence does not support many of the supposed health benefits.
+Like many of the beliefs behind the raw food diet, the evidence does not support many of the supposed health benefits.

-Some studies have found the raw food diet to have positive health effects, but much of the research has adverse effects.
+Some studies have found the raw food diet to have positive health effects, but much research has also found adverse effects.

-One study of people following a raw food diet found that it lowered blood cholesterol and triglyceride levels.
-However, it also lowered “healthy” HDL cholesterol levels and led to a vitamin-B12 deficiency for many.
+One study of people following a raw food diet found it lowered blood cholesterol and triglyceride levels.
+However, it also lowered “healthy” HDL cholesterol levels and led to a vitamin B12 deficiency for many.

-Another study found that people following a raw diet over long periods of time had an increased risk of tooth erosion.
+Another study found that people following a raw diet over long periods had an increased risk of tooth erosion.

-Nevertheless, studies have consistently found that the raw food diet is associated with having less body fat.
+Nevertheless, studies have consistently found that the raw food diet is associated with reduced body fat.

-One study of participants following a long-term raw diet found that it was associated with large body fat losses.
+One study of participants following a long-term raw diet found that it was associated with significant body fat losses.

 Men lost an average of 21.8 pounds (9.9 kg) after switching to a raw diet, and women lost an average of 26.4 pounds (12 kg).
 However, 15% of men and 25% of women in the study were also underweight.